 Airfield Configuration: Alternative C3a includes a replacement runway located 702 feet south of existing Runway 10R/28L.
-The proposed airfield layout also includes three taxiways parallel to the proposed replacement runway.
 Chapter Three, Alternatives, Exhibit 3-9, shows the airfield layout proposed for the C3 alternatives.

 Aircraft Activity Levels and Fleet Mix Characteristics: The number of annual aircraft operations and fleet mix characteristics would be the same for this alternative as those described for 2012 Alternative A.